Skip to Content

 5. Papers should be prepared for anonymous evaluation.
 The first page of the paper itself should include the title of the submission, but not the author's name.

-6. Digital submissions (Word or PDF files only) will only be accepted through our submission portal.
+6. Digital submissions (Word or PDF files only) will only be accepted through the submission portal.
 Email submissions will no longer be accepted.

 7. The winning paper will be copy-edited and subject to the same editorial recommendations as other CLS materials.
 The intention of CLS is to publish the winning paper within 12 months.
 A note will indicate that the paper is the winner of the Aldridge competition and that it has been selected by the ACLA in collaboration with CLS.